pixel365/Reyden-X-Reseller/README.md

 #### Basic user rights for working with data

-- Core | user | Can see the cost in the tariffs
+- Core | user | Can view the cost in the tariffs
-- Core | user | Can see the balance on the main balance
+- Core | user | Can view the balance on the main balance
-- Core | user | Can see Twitch orders
+- Core | user | Can view Twitch orders
-- Core | user | Can see YouTube orders
+- Core | user | Can view YouTube orders
 - Core | user | Can create Twitch orders
 - Core | user | Can create YouTube orders
+- Core | user | Can view other Twitch orders
+- Core | user | Can view other YouTube orders
+- Core | user | Can edit other Twitch orders
+- Core | user | Can edit other YouTube orders

 ### Development